beyluta/swift-shorts-blocker/README.md

 1. Clone or download this repository
 2. Open the project in Xcode
+3. Enable developer mode on your iPhone device
+4. Connect your iPhone to your Mac via USB
-3. Build and run the extension to install \*\* in Safari
+5. Build and run the project to install the App
-4. Open the app and follow its instructions
+6. Open the App and follow the instructions

 ## Contributing